I have a confession to make. For the longest time, I did not like Harry Potter.

 I don't know how, or exactly when (probably with the third book), I began to enjoy reading about Harry Potter.
 Actually, I was slightly disappointed with myself.
 After all these years of finding The Boy Who Lived irritating, I was starting to get interested in the books.

-After we finished reading The Prisoner of Azkaban, I asked my kids if we should continue with the series or take a break from HP and move onto other books.
-Here I was out-voted (I should be getting used to this), so we continued with Harry Potter and The Goblet of Fire.
-The ending of that book is probably what clinched it for me.
-The resurrection of He-Who-Must-Not-Be-Named was a powerfully gripping scene.
-Adverbs aside, that scene was good!
-Page-turning, suspenseful, exciting, and scary!
+The Prisoner of Azkaban, I asked my kids if we should continue with the series or take a break from HP and move onto other books.
+Here I was out-voted (I should be getting used to this), so we continued with

 Okay, so it took JK Rowling about 4 books to make me a fan.
 After that, I was eager to keep reading to my kids, even after my youngest had already fallen asleep at night, I just kept reading to the older kids.
 Now, its became our bedtime routine for all of us to gather round the rocking chair after pajamas and teeth brushing are finished so I can read the next chapter.
 And that's how we continued our nights from March until October.
 This is actually the first time that I can recall that I read an entire series back-to-back.
 Most times, I take a break in between reading books in a series.

 What made reading these books even more enjoyable was the conversations I had with my children during those nights, too.
 They already knew I loved Professor Snape, but they couldn't understand why.
 They hated Snape.
 He was the bad guy!
 From watching the movies to the conclusion, I knew what to expect of Snape's character, so I kept quiet.
-Spoilers!
-My younger two kids had never even seen any the HP movies, and my older two had watched them when they were so young that they didn't remember much.

 So, after completing each book from the series, my kids and I would watch the corresponding movie with a great big bowl of buttered popcorn and then compare the differences between the books and the movies.
 We'd talk about character and plot development.
 They'd tell me their favorite parts and the characters they liked or didn't like.
 Our discussions would sometimes take up our reading time at night.

-And, now our year (or almost) of reading Harry Potter has come to an end.
-We finished reading Harry Potter and the Deathly Hallows last week.
+Harry Potter and the Deathly Hallows last week.
 We watched the Part 1 movie last weekend and have the Part 2 planned for this coming weekend.
 And then we're done.

 To my amazement, I'm sad that we've finished.
 I want to read more!
 I enjoyed reading and living in the wizarding world so much that I feel bittersweet about finishing the books.
 Finally, after all these years (decades?) since my days of selling HP books, I now understand why my customers were clamoring for more.
 Writing style notwithstanding, these stories are good!
 Page-turning.
 Addicting.
 The story is the appeal.
-Not the writing style (adverbs!).
+Not the writing style (

 I'm now a Harry Potter fan.
 Yes, I admit it.
 But, I can honestly say that I never would have read these books if not for my children.
 I read them because they asked me to.
 I owe them!